-As Canadians, we’ve experienced first-hand how the effects of frequent, extreme weather can lead to sudden water damage.
+As Canadians, we’ve experienced first-hand how the effects of frequent, extreme weather can lead to sudden and accidental water damage.
 It’s the number one cause of home insurance claims.

 Where is all this water coming from?

-- Sewer and water backup: With sudden snowmelts or heavy rain, sewer systems and catch basins can fill too quickly or get blocked, causing overflow onto your street or your property.
+- Sewer, septic and water backup: With sudden snowmelts or heavy rain, sewer systems and catch basins can fill too quickly or get blocked, causing overflow onto your street or your property.

 - Flooding: If you live near a creek, river or lake, the water levels can change suddenly when snow melts or severe storms hit.

 - Storm surge: This is the abnormal rise in lake or ocean water levels during a storm, when the height of the water goes above the normal level.
 There’s also a danger of waves caused by a storm or hurricane.